desmos-labs/introduction/readme.md

 #### A foundation: 15%

 [Note: We are considering both non-profit or profit type of entity which support the ecosystem by making investment to ecosystem project such that the foundation is self-sustainable.
 This is subject to further legal opinions.]

 #### Forbole: 12.5%

-- 5.0%: Incentive pool to early employees (including cofounding members)
+- 5.0%: Employees incentive pool
 - 7.5% to Forbole Limited

 #### Early supporters: 2.5%